Alluxio/documentation/docs/en/kubernetes/Metrics-On-Kubernetes.md

----
-layout: global
-title: Metrics System On Kubernetes
+# Metrics System On Kubernetes
-nickname: Metrics
-group: Kubernetes
-priority: 2
----

-For general information about the metrics of Alluxio, refer to [Metrics-System]({{ '/en/operation/Metrics-System.html' | relativize_url }}).
+For general information about the metrics of Alluxio, refer to [Metrics-System](../operation/Metrics-System.md).

-To deploy Alluxio on Kubernetes, refer to [Deploy Alluxio on Kubernetes]({{ '/en/kubernetes/Running-Alluxio-On-Kubernetes.html' | relativize_url }}).
+To deploy Alluxio on Kubernetes, refer to [Deploy Alluxio on Kubernetes](../kubernetes/Running-Alluxio-On-Kubernetes.md).

 This documentation focus on how to configure and get metrics of different metrics sinks from Alluxio deployed on Kubernetes.

-* Table of Contents
-{:toc}

 ### HTTP JSON Sink